anishkanabar/lang-of-pol/asr/models/conv_rec_framework/README.md

 ### Pyannote Dependencies
 Try installing the requirements.txt into a conda environment.
 If that doesn't work, follow instructions from [pyannote](https://github.com/pyannote/pyannote-audio) package.

+## Usage
+Use the bash script "run.sh" to run a python script on the cluster. e.g. `bash run.sh vad.py ami 1 1`